 Free Wi-Fi at the V&A

 Free Wi-Fi access is available throughout the V&A. If you access the free Wi-Fi, you will be asked to agree to our Wi-Fi terms and conditions of use.

 If you connect to the free Wi-Fi using your device the quality of your connection to the Wi-Fi will be monitored as you move around the museum.
 This device information is solely used to ensure that you are connected to the nearest Wi-Fi access point.
-We do not require any personal information from you to provide our free Wi-Fi, other than your device's MAC address.
-We only retain this information for as long as you are using the free Wi-Fi at the V&A. We do not link this MAC address with any personal data that identifies you.
+We do not require any personal data from you to provide our free Wi-Fi, other than your device's MAC address.
+We only retain this data for as long as you are using the free Wi-Fi at the V&A. We do not link this MAC address with any personal data that identifies you.